vzcaffaro/programming-languages-2020/blog.md

 - What are, in your opinion, the major stumbling blocks in learning Haskell?
 - Are there any projects you implemented in Haskell that go beyond what we do in class?

+**Some Remarks**

+Personally, I am more interested in content than in form.
+So if you take the github repo of this course as a guideline this is fine.
+But I don't want to discourage more sophisticated design of a webpage.
+If you like to design a fancy webpage, that will gain you points as well.

+Your blog should
+- approximately/on average has one entry/page per week;
+- be organised by time or topic;
+- start at the beginning (on what hardware/operating system are you working, how did you install Haskell, ...);
+- contain you own example, observations;
+- interleave narrative with code examples;
+- make clear how a reader can execute the code examples;

+***I don't want to limit your creativity, so let me know if you have your own ideas.***

+**Marking Guidelines:**

+- **D:** Demonstrates basic familiarity with Haskell.
+- **C:** Demonstrates adequate familiarity with Haskell.
+Develops own examples along the lines of the homework.
+- **B:** Demonstrates good understanding of Haskell.
+Makes interesting observations that do not merely repeat points made in the lectures.
+Develops material that goes beyond what has been treated in class.
+Can be recommended to a beginning Haskeller as a first introduction.
+Makes connections between the practical and theoretical parts of the course.
+- **A:** Demonstrates a very good understanding of Haskell.
+Makes interesting observations and contains material that goes significantly beyond what has been treated in class.
+Will be of great interest to a beginning Haskeller.
+Makes interesting connections between the practical and theoretical parts of the course.
+Typically would discuss some of the advanced features of Haskell such as type classes or monads and/or develop their own project.